praeclarum/praeclarum.github.io/_drafts/2019-10-13-vector-performance.md

 RyuJIT execution engine.
 You can run apps with the JIT or using the "Ready to Run" ahead-of-time compiler.
-In my tests, the AOT didn't perform any better than the normal JIT so I don't include it.
+In my tests, the AOT didn't perform any better than the normal JIT so I didn't include it.

 **mono 6.4.0.198** can be run in a variety of ways.
-The default JIT is, well..., not fast so I don't include it here.
+The default JIT is, well..., not fast so I didn't include it here.
 But you can run mono with the `--llvm` command line and get a much faster JIT.
 Mono also supports AOT with LLVM